-The (claimed) C standard in use can be checked by the macro STDC_VERSION.
+The (claimed) C standard in use can be checked by the macro \\STDC\VERSION\\.
 This is undefined in C89/C90 and should have values 199901L, 201112L and 201710L for C99, C11 and C17.
-As C23 is not yet published there is as yet no definitive value: compilers are currently using 202000L.
-C23 has macros similar to C++ 'feature tests' for many of its changes, for example STDC_VERSION_LIMITS_H.
+The definitive value for C23 is 202311L but some compilers are currently using 202000L and requiring the standard to be specified as c2x.
+C23 has macros similar to C++ 'feature tests' for many of its changes, for example \\STDC\VERSION\LIMITS\H\\.

-However, note the 'claimed' as no compiler had 100% conformance, and it is better to use configure to test for the feature you want to use than to condition on the value of STDC_VERSION.
-In particular, C11 alignment functionality such as Alignas and aligned_alloc is not implemented on Windows.
+However, note the 'claimed' as no compiler had 100% conformance, and it is better to use configure to test for the feature you want to use than to condition on the value of \\STDC\VERSION\\.
+In particular, C11 alignment functionality such as \Alignas and aligned\alloc is not implemented on Windows.

-End users can specify a standard by something like R CMD INSTALL --use-C17.
-This overrides the 'SystemRequirements' field, but not for any configure file.
+End users installing a source package can specify a standard by something like R CMD INSTALL --use-C17.
+This overrides the 'SystemRequirements' field, but not any configure file.